 |4 miles (6 km)

 |This waymarked circular walk explores the countryside and woodland around the Herefordshire village of Mordiford.
 The area comprises of a number of pretty orchards where you can look out for Lesser-spotted Woodpeckers.
 There's also woodland trails, an Iron Age Hillfort and lots of nice Herefordshire countryside to enjoy.
 The route runs for just under 4 miles with some small climbs on the way.

 You can start the walk from the village or from the car park at Cockshoot Old Sufton.
 The village is very interesting and worth exploring.
 The bridge over the River Lugg dates from the 14th century.
 It is the oldest surviving bridge in Herefordshire.

-The walk begins at the splendid, medieval Ludlow Castle in Shropshire and heads towards Aymestrey, crossing the River Teme before passing through Haye Park Wood and Deer Park.
-This section passes the excellent viewpoint at High Vinnalls and visits the British Iron Age hill fort at Croft Ambrey, where there are fabulous views of the Herefordshire countryside.
+The walk begins at the splendid, medieval Ludlow Castle in Shropshire and heads towards Aymestrey, crossing the River Teme before passing through Mortimer Forest, Haye Park Wood and Deer Park.
+This section passes the excellent viewpoint at High Vinnalls and visits the British Iron Age hill fort at Croft Ambrey, where there are more fabulous views of the Herefordshire countryside.
 You can also explore the beautiful gardens surrounding the historic Croft Castle here.